-This is by no means a complete list of scholarships available to students.
+This is not a complete list of scholarships available to students.
 I am providing information that is sent directly to the counseling office or scholarships I come across online or at various institutions.
-Students should create an account at fastweb.com or scholarships.com in order to receive personalized updates and deadlins from a national database of scholarships.
+Students should create an account at fastweb.com or scholarships.com or other scholarship search site in order to receive personalized updates and deadlins from a national database of scholarships.
+You should not pay for scholarship searches.
 Please contact me if you have any questions at email@example.com.

 Class of 2018 text @aaa3k4 to 81010

 Receive class level information and reminders via text by signing up for counseling remind 101.